dvmarcilio/SpongeBugs/README.md

 Please make sure that your java points to a JDK (at least version 8).

-You can pass as many paths as arguments to the jar, including directories and .java files.
+You can pass several path arguments to the jar, including directories and .java files.
 Make sure to provide full paths.

 For more advanced settings, such as including/excluding specific rules, or to not ignore test files, refer to [RUNNING.md](RUNNING.md).